Gujarat: Rail

 Gujarat comes under the Western Railway Zone of the Indian Railways.
-Ahmedabad Railway Station is the most important, centrally located and biggest railway station in Gujarat which connects to all important cities of Gujarat and India.Surat railway station and Vadodara Railway Station is also the busiest railway station in Gujarat and the ninth busiest railway station in India.
-Other important railway stations are Palanpur Junction, Bhavnagar Terminus, Rajkot Railway Station, Sabarmati Junction, Nadiad Junction, Valsad Railway Station, Bharuch Junction, Gandhidham Junction, Anand Junction, Godhra Railway Station, etc. Indian Railways is planning a dedicated rail freight route Delhi–Mumbai passing through the state.
+Ahmedabad Junction Railway Station is the most important, centrally located and biggest railway station in Gujarat which connects to all important cities of Gujarat and India.
+Vadodara Junction Railway Station is the busiest railway station junction in Gujarat and the fifth busiest railway station in India.
+Surat Railway Station, Rajkot Junction Railway Station, and Sabarmati Junction Railway Station are the other busy and well connected railway stations in the state.
+Other important railway stations are Mahesana Junction, Palanpur Junction, Bhavnagar Terminus, Nadiad Junction, Valsad Railway Station, Bharuch Junction, Gandhidham Junction, Anand Junction, Godhra Junction Railway Station, etc.

+Indian Railways is planning a dedicated rail freight route Delhi–Mumbai passing through the state of Gujarat.

+India's first high speed rail line is set to run from Ahmedabad, the largest city in Gujarat to Mumbai, the financial hub of India, with a top speed of 320 km/h (200 mph).